anuupadhyay/startup-of-the-year/README.md

 # anuupadhyay.github.io
-A simple startup landup page, created in HTML, CSS and bootstarp using mailchimp
+A simple startup landing up page, created in HTML, CSS and bootstarp using mailchimp